ipfs-inactive/interface-js-ipfs-core/SPEC/FILES.md

   - A string octal, e.g. `'0755'`
   - A string modification of the existing mode, e.g. `'+x'`, `'-gw'`, etc
   - An integer, e.g. the returned value from `parseInt('0755', 8)`
-  - null, in which case the mode property will be removed
 - `options` is an optional Object that might contain the following keys:
   - `recursive` is a Boolean value that indicates if `mode` should be applied to all sub files/directories of `path` (default: false)
   - `format` is what type of nodes to write any modified entries as (default: `dag-pb`)
   - `hashAlg` is which algorithm to use when creating CIDs for modified entries. (default: `sha2-256`) [The list of all possible values]( https://github.com/multiformats/js-multihash/blob/master/src/constants.js#L5-L343)
   - `flush` is a Boolean value to decide whether or not to immediately flush MFS changes to disk (default: true)
   - `cidVersion`: the CID version to use for any updated entries (integer, default 0)

-UnixFS entries are stored as protobufs and since protobufs cannot represent `null` values, setting `mode` to `0` will reset the mode to the default value of `0644` for files and `0755` for directories.

 **Returns**